-Symbols and Its Impact in Logo Design
+Symbols & Its Impact in Logo Design

 One of the most dynamic tools graphic designers use to create great logos is the symbol..
 When designing a company logo one of the main things is to define the identity, i.e. to represent clearly who the company is and how it would like to be perceived.
 A masterfully executed logo materializes the identity for the user and all those who interact with the logo.
-Now, as designers, we have to recognize and respect what gives logos this power to define-our goal being to create high quality and effective logos for our clients.
+Now, as designers, we have to recognize and respect what gives logos this power to define our goal being to create high quality and effective logos for our clients.

 A symbol, for us in the design world, is usually a combination of graphic elements that represent something to us-in other words, a picture that tells a story.
-Kenneth Burke, the twentieth century theorist and critic, described humans as “symbol-using, symbol making, and symbol misusing animal” Our interest as designers should lie in how to use symbols correctly, and to avoid at all costs any misrepresentation!
+Kenneth Burke, the twentieth-century theorist and critic, described humans as “symbol-using, symbol making, and symbol misusing animal” Our interest as designers should lie in how to use symbols correctly, and to avoid at all costs any misrepresentation!

 The last thing, we want to do is use a symbol incorrectly and as a result make a client look bad.
 (The axe is a symbol that comes to mind in this unfortunate scenario.)